Z80 Assembly meter in Visual Studio Code

 : For ZX Spectrum Next developers.
 Includes the ZX Spectrum Next Extended Z80 instruction set and shows default timing information.

-: Adjusts the label detection to match the syntax of the assembler:
+: Adjusts the main syntax of the assembler.

 default